 Extracting features, doing sentiment analysis, developing data science projects, and building recommendations engines are many challenges data scientists and developers face.
 But another other challenge is how to manage a model’s lifecycle: how to track experiments, train, reproduce, and deploy models.
 Mani Parkhe of Databricks will give a deep dive in his talk, MLflow: Infrastructure for a Complete Machine Learning Life Cycle.

 For many European data scientists and developers, GDPR compliance is a law, especially when dealing with data models employing sensitive or private data.
-In his deep-dive talk, Great Models with Great Privacy: Optimizing ML and AI Under GDPR, Messrs Sim Simeonov (Swoop) and Slater VIctoroff (Indico Data Solutions) will discuss how to grapple with issues of privacy and yet be innovative.
+In their deep-dive talk, Great Models with Great Privacy: Optimizing ML and AI Under GDPR, Messrs Sim Simeonov (Swoop) and Slater VIctoroff (Indico Data Solutions) will discuss how to grapple with issues of privacy and yet be innovative.

 Structured Streaming has garnered a lot of interest in building end-to-end data pipelines.
 Two deep-dive talks will give you insight into how.
 First is from Tathagata Das (Databricks): Deep Dive into Stateful Stream Processing in Structured Streaming.
 Second is from Sandy May (Elastacloud and Renewables.AI): Using Azure Databricks, Structured Streaming & Deep Learning Pipelines, to Monitor 1,000+ Solar Farms in Real-Time.